ingo/ingo.github.io/_recipes/the_72_hour_pizza_dough.md

 title: The 72 Hour Pizza Dough
 ---

 Perfect for pizza enthusiasts who love a homemade crust.
 This pizza dough recipe is a labor of love, requiring a 72-hour fermentation period to achieve the perfect balance of flavors and textures.
 The result is a crust that is light, airy, and full of complex flavors.
-It's perfect for pizza enthusiasts who appreciate the art of homemade crust.

 ### Ingredients